Paczesiowa/hsenv/README.md

 **Q: Will it work on Windows?**

 A: I really doubt it would even compile.
-I don't have access to any windows machines, so you're on your own, but patches/ideas/questions are welcome.
+I don't have access to any Windows machines, so you're on your own, but patches/ideas/questions are welcome.
-   Maybe it would work on cygwin.
+   Maybe it would work on Cygwin.

-**Q: Does it require bash?**
+**Q: Does it require Bash?**

 A: No, it should work with any POSIX-compliant shell.
 It's been tested with bash, bash --posix, dash, zsh and ksh.